gw-ospo/curioss-patterns/senior-leadership-keynote.md

 # Pattern Category
 - Demonstrating value as an OSPO
 - OSS Advocacy & Policy
+- Raising awareness

 # Context
 A university with diverse departments of varying levels of OSS expertise and needs.